Jump to:

 How is a Red Book valuation different to an estate agent’s valuation?

 An estate agent’s valuation or ‘market appraisal’ is usually an aspirational valuation and is not as evidence-based as a Red Book valuation.
 That is why mortgage lenders require Red Book valuations in support of secured lending.
-Similarly, an estate agent’s valuation cannot be used in support of legal proceedings or for tax calculations.
+Similarly, an estate agent’s valuation often cannot be used in support of legal proceedings or for tax calculations.

 When do I need a Red Book valuation?